-The Final Exam is (day and time to be determined).
+The Final Exam is Thursday, May 11, 6–8pm.
 It will not be given at any other time and failure to take the exam will result in a score of 0 for the exam, so please make end-of-semester plans accordingly.

 Welcome to CH102/116 General Chemistry.
 This is the second semester of a year-long course intended primarily for science majors, pre-medical students, engineering students who require a one-year course, and other interested students.
 This syllabus is designed to answer many questions you may have.
 Please read it over and then keep it handy to use throughout the semester.
 If you have questions about the material or the course, we encourage you to use the course online discussion forum.
 Everyone in the course follows this forum and so this is the fastest way to get your questions answered.